Andrea's designs are classic in style and are made to last a lifetime.

 Andrea is a professionally trained clothing and leather goods designer.
 A native of Budapest, Hungary, she graduated from the University of Art and Design (MOME) in my home city.
 I spent years as an apprentice to master artisans of "the leather and fashion, training in design and production.
 From her adopted home in Urbanna, Virginia, she is working on an online retail presentation.
 Andrea’s products are all handcrafted and include several styles ofleather bags, accessories and apparel for every season.
 Her collections are simple — three to four different leather bag styles, two to three types of accessories (glasses case, wallets, business card holders, etc.), and “five to six garment styles that are interchangeable.

-She intend to show her collections six months prior to the season in order to have her products ready to go for her buyers.
+She intends to show her collections six months prior to the season in order to have her products ready to go for her buyers.
 Andrea designs are classic in style and are made to last a lifetime.
 They are imbued with timelessness and personality, and the impeccable handwork can truly be appreciated by discerning customers as well as experts in the industry.
 These styles are meant to speak to the strength and femininity of women across the globe and will be pieces worn over and over again, year after year.

 We are so excited to announce that Andrea has been featured in her local House Home magazine!